KCMicheal/KCMicheal/README.md

 ### Hello there 👋
 I am a fullstack software developer(intern) from Enugu, Nigeria.😏👉👈
-- 🔭 Working on multiple frontend and backend projects using React and Nodejs
+- 🔭 Working on multiple frontend and backend projects using React, Nodejs & .NetCORE
 - 🌱 Learning design patterns in depth using figma.
 <br>